w3f/polkadot-wiki/docs/learn/learn-opengov.md

 a different delegate for a different class with more powerful consequences and still retain full voting power over any remaining classes.

-Occasional delegation and undelegation calls are fee-free: creating an incentivize token holders to use this feature and ensuring that wallets can do it “by default” without any cost to end-users.
+Occasional delegation and undelegation calls are fee-free: creating incentive for token holders to use this feature and ensuring that wallets can do it “by default” without any cost to end-users.
 It is worth noting that a user delegating their voting power does not imply that the delegate will have control over the funds of the delegating account: they can vote with a user's voting power: but they